col82/locstoc/README.md

 ##  License

-MIT — free to use and modify.
+GNU GPL v3.0 — free to use and modify.
 Credit appreciated if you fork or build on it.